Before you call or write, it might be helpful to know a little more about me and how I work by reviewing a few of the questions I'm frequently asked.

 I've also received training in mentalization-based treatment and love logotherapy.
 While I primarily work with individuals who engage in self-harming or self-sabotaging behaviors, I am happy to meet with anyone who is open to finding more meaning and purpose in their life.

-My office is located in downtown Waco, Texas at 900 Austin Avenue and is easily accessible to Baylor University students for free through the university's shuttle.
+My office is located in downtown Waco, Texas at 900 Austin Avenue and is easily accessible to Baylor University students.
 Because privacy and confidentiality are important to my clients, I have a private office without a waiting room.

 If you would like more information about my fees and how I work, please don't wait another day to contact me at email@example.com.
 Please note that I do not accept insurance.